agilepro/cognoscenti/README.md

 # Testing

-If you are going to be doing a lot of testing, there are two more servers you will want t o run.
+If you are going to be doing a lot of testing, there are two more servers you will want to run.

 POSTHOC - this is a small TomCat service that appears like a SMTP email server, but it also has a user interface for viewing email received.
 PostHoc will never forward email to any real email inbox.
 It holds it all, no matter what the email address.
 This will prevent you from accidentally spamming a lot of people because of email addresses that happen to be in the test data.
 Email will only to go PostHoc and no further.